 MARY ISONS LITTLE BROWN BUNCH BEAN

 90 Days.
 Rare heirloom.
 Plump green pods mature to cream with pink stripes.
 Easy to string.
 Semi-runner that appreciates a post or trellis, but will also do fine on the ground or hanging over raised beds or containers.
 A great baked bean.
+Thank you to Seeds of Diversity for sharing this one.

 Naturally Grown and Photographed by Sow Local Seeds in Nova Scotia.